-The new Deep Fox resource and the Company's Foxtrot resource in combination begin to outline the emerging CREE District in SE Labrador.
+The new DEEP FOX resource and the Company's FOXTROT resource in combination begin to outline the emerging CREE District in south-east Labrador.
 The two deposits are approximately 12 km apart.
 Our goal is the anticipation of an extended project mine life and increased production of rare earth elements.
 Search is poised to become a crucial player in the creation of a secure North American rare earth element supply chain.